Real gross domestic product: Relationship with nominal GDP

 Real GDP growth on an annual basis is the nominal GDP growth rate adjusted for inflation.
 It is usually expressed as a percentage.

-Nomenclature: "GDP" may refer to "nominal" or "current" or "historical" GDP, to distinguish it from the real GDP.
-The real GDP is sometimes called "constant" GDP because it is expressed in terms of constant prices.
-Depending on context, "GDP" may also refer to real GDP...
+"GDP" may refer to "nominal" or "current" or "historical" GDP, to distinguish it from real GDP.
+Real GDP is sometimes called "constant" GDP because it is expressed in terms of constant prices.
+Depending on context, "GDP" may also refer to real GDP.